Web Conferencing and Collaboration

 - Share a document, PowerPoint presentation, whiteboard, or your entire desktop with anyone

-- See which of your contacts are available, in a meeting, or away from their desk
+- See which of your contacts are available, in meetings, or away from their desks

 - Record online meetings and share them with others

 - Send and share files with a simple drag and drop

 - Attend online meetings from your computer or mobile device